Spanish Golden Age: Cervantes and Don Quixote

-Lope de Vega and Spanish drama
+Lope de Vega and comedia

-A contemporary of Cervantes, Lope de Vega consolidated the essential genres and structures which would characterize the Spanish commercial drama, also known as the "Comedia", throughout the 17th century.
-While Lope de Vega wrote prose and poetry as well, he is best remembered for his plays, particularly those grounded in Spanish history.
-Like Cervantes, Lope de Vega served with the Spanish army and was fascinated with the Spanish nobility.
-In the hundreds of plays he wrote, with settings ranging from the Biblical times to legendary Spanish history to classical mythology to his own time, Lope de Vega frequently took a comical approach just as Cervantes did, taking a conventional moral play and dressing it up in good humor and cynicism.
-His stated goal was to entertain the public, much as Cervantes's was.
-In bringing morality, comedy, drama, and popular wit together, Lope de Vega is often compared to his English contemporary Shakespeare.
-Some have argued that as a social critic, Lope de Vega attacked, like Cervantes, many of the ancient institutions of his country – aristocracy, chivalry, and rigid morality, among others.
-Lope de Vega and Cervantes represented an alternative artistic perspective to the religious asceticism of Francisco Zurbarán.
-Lope de Vega's "cloak-and-sword" plays, which mingled intrigue, romance, and comedy together were carried on by his literary successor, Pedro Calderón de la Barca, in the later seventeenth century.
+A contemporary of Cervantes, Lope de Vega played a key role in shaping Spanish commercial drama, known as comedia, by defining its essential genres and structures throughout the 17th century.
+All comedia was reviewed by Dr. Sebastián Francisco de Medrano, a commissioner of the Spanish Inquisition, who served as its official censor.

+Although he also wrote prose and poetry, Lope de Vega is best remembered for his plays, particularly those rooted in Spanish history.
+Like Cervantes, he served in the Spanish army and was deeply interested in the nobility.
+Lope de Vega's vast body of work—ranging from Biblical and classical mythology to legendary and contemporary Spanish history—often incorporated humor, much like Cervantes.
+He frequently transformed conventional moral plays by infusing them with wit, cynicism, and comedic elements, aiming primarily to entertain the public.
+His ability to blend morality, comedy, drama, and popular appeal has drawn comparisons to Shakespeare.

+As a social critic, Lope de Vega—like Cervantes—challenged traditional Spanish institutions, including the aristocracy, chivalry, and rigid moral codes.
+His artistic approach contrasted with the religious asceticism of Francisco Zurbarán.
+His cloak-and-sword plays, which combined intrigue, romance, and comedy, influenced his literary successor, Pedro Calderón de la Barca, who continued the tradition into the late 17th century.